 Hernan earned an MBA and an MILR from Cornell University, as well as a MS in economics from Stanford University.
 He is also a graduate of Harvard College, where he received a BA in economics magna cum laude.

-Hernan is a member of the Johnson School Advisory Council at Cornell (emeritus).
-Locally in Dallas, he serves on the President's Council at SMU, the Governing Board of the Perot Museum (Chairman), and the North Texas Chapter of YPO.
-He is involved and supports a number of other civic organizations in the Dallas Metroplex.
+Hernan is a member of the Johnson School Advisory Council at Cornell (emeritus), the Dallas Citizens Council, and the Dallas Chapter of YPO Gold.
+He is also involved and supports a number of other civic organizations in the Dallas Metroplex.

 In 2011, Hernan was recognized by Consulting Magazine as one of the top 25 consultants globally.
 In 2012, Hernan was recognized by Cornell University with the “Distinguished Latino Alumni Award” for his “exceptional achievements and significant contributions to his profession, community, and society as a whole.”